Best Projector Under $500 in 2026: NexiGo PJ40 Pro Wins (Tested)

 Pros

-• 800 ANSI lumens - exceptionally bright for the price
+• 800 ANSI lumens - the brightest projector in this guide

 • Dual 10W JBL speakers are the loudest in this test group